feliperamos88/Dreamvortex/README.md

 ## Game API class

-The frontend interacts with the backend server through a class called gameApi.js located in client/src/helpers.GameAPI.js.
+The frontend interacts with the backend server through the wrapper class GameAPI located in client/src/helpers/GameAPI.js.
 This class handles sending requests to the server's API.
 By default, the API URL is set to the client's local host (http<area>://localhost:3000/api/{endpoint}).

 There are two ways to configure the API URL: